 Activities : Birding, Diving, Hiking, Photography, Snorkeling

 Arrive at San Cristobal's airport where crew will personally greet you, help with luggage, and escort you to the expedition vessel.
-Cruise to Los Lobos and dive with playful Galapagos sea lions and fur seals.
-Later in the day, discover the myriad of diverse land formations which comprise the 'topside' while cruising the Galapagos Islands.
+Cruise to Los Lobos for your check-out dive with playful Galapagos sea lions and fur seals.
+Later in the day, discover the myriad of diverse land formations while cruising the Galapagos Islands.

 Pinzon Island provides opportunities for encounters with a variety of species of sharks, sea lions, mantas, eagle rays, and moray eels.
 Enjoy one dive here observing many fish species including yellow tailed surgeonfish, king angelfish, moorish idols, steel pompanos, snappers, grunts, creole fish, and barracuda.

 After the dive, transit the Itabaca Channel and then transfer by bus to visit the highlands of Santa Cruz Island to observe Galapagos Tortoises.
 Explore the coastal town of Puerto Ayora before heading back to the yacht.

 In the morning, visit the Interpretation Center to discover the natural and human history of the islands.
 After your visit, transfer to the airport for your return flight to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.